Unsure of what to include in your graduate CV? We're here to school you!

 3. Highlight your language skills

 If you are fluent in more than one language, include these details on your CV.
 These skills are often considered attractive to employers and can differentiate you from other candidates.
-List each language and state your proficiency level (e.g. proficient, fluent, native speaker, etc.) towards the bottom of your CV.
-Then, include a short mention of your multilingual abilities in your personal statement so the reader is sure to see it.
+List each language and state your proficiency level (e.g. proficient, fluent, native speaker) towards the bottom of your CV.
+Then, include a short mention of your multilingual abilities in your personal statement so that the reader is sure to see it.
 Only list a foreign language on your CV if you'd feel comfortable conversing in that language at work or during the interview process.

 4. Summarise your skills at the top

 The top third of your CV should be a snapshot of everything an employer needs to know about your goals and qualifications.
 The idea is to grab your reader's attention early on, so that they wants to read on to learn more about you.
 In addition to including a professional title and CV personal statement, include a small section of key skills (also referred to as "core competencies") that summarise the skills and abilities you have that are relevant to the role you're pursuing.
 If you're unsure what to include, take a look at a few job adverts that interest you and take note of the requirements.
 If you've learnt those desired skills during an internship, an academic project, or independent study, add them to this section.
 By incorporating these keywords into your CV, you're also increasing your chances of an ATS ranking your CV highly.

 Think of your CV as a marketing document, rather than a transcript of your academic records and jobs.
 The goal is to place your best selling points towards the top of the CV, where the HR Manager is sure to see them.
 For senior professionals with several years of experience in their industry, these details usually include their most recent career history.
 However, when you're a recent university graduate, your newly printed degree should get the spotlight.